-Throughout the Sixth Form, tutors and careers staff will be helping you look forward to the next stage in your life, either in higher education or employment.
-You will have access to a professional careers adviser, and you will take part in structured career guidance programmes that will help you focus on your goals and on the need to work to your full potential.
-At the start of Year 13 we will guide you carefully through the university application process.
+Throughout the Sixth Form, tutors and careers staff will be helping you look forward to the next stage in your life, either in higher education, employment or an apprenticeship.
+We have a dedicated Post-18 Student Adviser who is there to support you as you start making your post-18 choices, as well as access to a professional careers adviser.
+Throughout your time in the Sixth Form you will take part in structured career guidance programmes that will help you understand the options open to you, focus on your goals and on the need to work to your full potential.
+We run a comprehensive development programme starting in the summer of Year 12 where you will be guided through the UCAS (university application) process via workshops, presentations, assemblies and a visit to the UCAS conference.
+Those who are interested in apprenticeships will be able to participate in workshops, mock assessment centres and interviews, as well as receiving application support.
+Throughout Year 13 we will support you as you make your applications to universities and employers.